Taking a Semester Off

 Students are strongly encouraged to consider and investigate alternatives to withdrawing.
 Many options and resources are available to assist students in making an informed decision.
 Please contact the Dean of Student’s office at 978-934-2100 for names and locations of staff members who can assist you.

-Step 2 – Contact and meet with a financial aid counselor.
-Withdrawal may affect Title IV Financial Aid awarded to you.
+- Note: Withdrawal may affect Title IV Financial Aid awarded to you.
 Please see return of Title IV funds policy.

 - Failure to attend class does not constitute a withdrawal and does not excuse a student from his or her financial obligations.